LWAYVE/android-sdk/README.md

 ```

 #### Initialize the ProxSee SDK
-Add the following code to your mobile application's initialization process (e.g., Application.onCreate()).
+Add the following code to your Application class' initialization process (e.g., Application.onCreate()):

 **Parameters**